thlorenz/sync-stream.c/README.md

 /**
  * Initializes file stream for writing.
- * Note: file is assumed to be open at this point.
+ * Note: file is assumed to be open at this point and needs to manually be closed before freeing the stream.
  *
  * All values written to the stream wrapper are `fputs`ed to the underlying file.
- *
- * When all upstream chunks were written, the file is closed
+ * After chunks were written they are freed automatically.
- * Additionally it is freed along with the wrapping file stream since it will be the stream
- * at the end of the pipe chain and thus is responsible for calling free.
- * Unset `free_onend` to disable this behavior.
- *
  * @self   the file stream
  */
 void sst_file_write_init(sst_file_t* self);

+#endif
 ```

 ## License